-Graphical summaries of the data collected in Experiment 3 are provided in Figure 5 below.
-There are 2 plots in that figure.
-The leftmost plot corresponds to the positive polarity (posPol) adjectives, while the rightmost plot corresponds to the negative polarity (negPol) adjectives.
+Graphical summaries of the data collected in Experiment 3 are provided in Figure 5.
+There are two plots in this figure.
+The leftmost plot corresponds to the positive polarity (posPol) adjectives while the rightmost plot corresponds to the negative polarity (negPol) adjectives.
 For completeness, the data summaries plotted in Figure 5 are provided in Appendix C.2.

-Figure 5: Experiment 3 - Graphical summaries
+Figure 5 Experiment 3 - graphical summaries.

-These plots suggest that the prediction made by our second hypothesis (evaluativity due to the implicitly constructed comparison class) is correct - see (38-a) below:
+These plots suggest that the prediction made by our second hypothesis (evaluativity due to the implicitly constructed comparison class) is correct - see (38a) below.

-- (38) a.
-The subjComp1 condition is more evaluative than subjComp2 condition (and also more evaluative than both equative constructions). - b.
-Once again, there seems to be no difference between positive and negative polarity adjectives across comparison constructions.
+- (38) (a) The subjComp1 condition is more evaluative than the subjComp2 condition (and also more evaluative than both equative constructions). - (b) Once again, there seems to be no difference between positive and negative polarity adjectives across comparison constructions.